microsoft/powercat-code-components/SearchBox/README.md

 - **Delay Output** - To delay output by half a second.
 Useful when input is provided frequently within short duration.

+- **Border color** - To define specific color for searchbox border.
+This exludes onhover & onfocus border color.

 ## Additional properties

 - **Theme** - Accepts a JSON string that is generated using [Fluent UI Theme Designer (windows.net)](https://fabricweb.z5.web.core.windows.net/pr-deploy-site/refs/heads/master/theming-designer/).
 Leaving this blank will use the default theme defined by Power Apps.
 Leaving this blank will use the default theme defined by Power Apps.
 See [theming](theme.md) for guidance on how to configure.